 “Come on, let’s go to the post office and take out all that old bitch’s cash.”

 It was hot and busy in the small post office near the flower market and the two Poles shuffled nervously forwards in the annoyingly slow-moving row.

 “Can I have a puppy, dad, when we get to America?”
-Igor’s morose eyes in a face that mostly resembled a mutated Vietnamese held a sudden glint.
+Igor’s morose eyes in a face that mostly resembled a mutated alien held a sudden glint.

 “Shut up!” the father replied, touching the hand-rolled cigarette above his ear with blood-caked fingers.

 “You shouldn’t have killed her,” the boy suddenly wailed, “look you have blood on your fingers, daddy.”